ca021/hciFinal.github.io/index.md

 ## My HCI Website Portfolio

 Welcome to my Human Computer Interaction (HCI) portfolio!
 I am a senior in Computer Science and Engineering at Bucknell University.
 I took HCI my Fall 2020 semester.
-Here, you will find demonstrations of each of my projets throughout the course.
+Here you will find demonstrations of each of my projects throughout the course.

 ### Design Manifesto